 Three gold coins glide across the counter, stopping in front of her.
 She takes them.
 He resumes his writing.
 He is bowed over a piece of parchment, the sharp slant of his handwriting stabbing toward her direction.
 Behind him, the Kappa blinks back the scabby rind of its eyelids, the webs between its fingers pancaking against the glass.

 By now, her body is out of proportion.
-Her belly pushes out the front of her dress into a tight lump.
-Her shoulders and ribcage are skeletal.
+Her belly pushes out the front of her dress into a tight lump but the rest of her is skeletal.
 Her fingernails are flaking, her hair falling out more than ever, her teeth shaking in their gums.
 Her feet and her legs on the other hand are ballooning, swollen with water.
 When she presses a spot on her leg, her fingertip leaves a small dent, which does not fill up.
 Her flesh is dull and inelastic.

 Merope likes watching the cars and buses go by in Muggle London.
 They roll down the street and she wishes she can ride on them and be one of those women in pretty dresses, gloved to their elbows in satin, clasping the arms of men in dinner jackets.
 When her child is born she will raise him as a Muggle.
 She feels him kick now, and she lays a hand over the front of her dress, stroking the bump slowly, crooning to him in Parseltongue.

 She finds herself walking down the curling streets toward Knockturn Alley one afternoon.
 Snow is falling in dense grey swirls and the shawl across the shoulders is useless against the cold.
-Her feet are swollen, her belly has dropped low.
+Her belly has dropped low.
 She needs money again.

 She pulls out the locket of Slytherin and dangles it by the chain so it swings directly in front of his eye.
 “This is the locket of Salazar Slytherin, an heirloom passed down the generations in my family, the Gaunts,” she pauses, “I want thirty Galleons for this.”